jmcanterafonseca/dataModels/specs/guidelines.md

 ## Versioning

-Even though the FIWARE Data Models Project is aiming at keeping backwards compatibility, Data Providers may tag Entities to indicate the Schema version used when defining the content of an Entity, so that Data Consumers can behave accordingly.
-For that purpose the [https://schema.org/schemaVersion](https://schema.org/schemaVersion) Property can be used.
+FIWARE Data Models Project aim to maintain backwards compatibility, however some incompatibilities will inevitably occur over time.
+Data providers may choose to tag Entities with an additional `schemaVersion` Attribute so that Data Consumers can behave accordingly.
+This aligns with the [https://schema.org/schemaVersion](https://schema.org/schemaVersion) Property definition.

 ## How to contribute